mynk-tmr/notes/Javascript/Async-and-Performance.md

 **Promise Concurrency**

 4 static methods are available to run promises or operation in parallel.
-They take iterable of promises & return *1 promise* based on how those promises are settled.
+They take iterable of promises & return *1 promise* that will resolve based on how those promises are settled.

 ```js
 //general syntax